puppetlabs/puppetlabs-mysql/README.md

 Defines the maximum SQL statement size for the backup dump script.
 The default value is 1MB, as this is the default MySQL Server value.

+##### `optional_args`

+Specifies an array of optional arguments which should be passed through to the backup tool.
+(Currently only supported by the xtrabackup provider.)

 #### mysql::server::monitor

 ##### `mysql_monitor_username`